Vehicles and loads

 Road vehicles in the UK are usually less than 4.5 m tall.
 However, tipper vehicles in the raised position can be much taller than this and need more clearance, see Tipping.

-If possible, routes used by road vehicles should allow for 5.1 m clearance (which is the normal height of UK motorway bridges).
-However, if there is a steep ramp running down to an overhead obstruction (for example, when entering a building), the effective height could be reduced for longer vehicles.
-See how this happens [PDF 28KB].
+Road vehicles including any load they are carrying should not exceed 5.03m (which is the normal minimum clearance under highway bridges in the UK).
+Beware of situations which may reduce the effective clearance for example if there is a steep ramp running down to an overhead obstruction (for example, when entering a building) the effective height could be reduced especially for longer vehicles.
+See how this happens.

 Clearance for goods vehicles may change with raising or lowering the mid-lift axle, if this is a vehicle feature.